nivethavijayarajan/Nivetha/README.md

 # Hi I'm Nivetha

-Second Year Student of B.TECH Artificial Intelligence and Data Science Interested in Artificial Intelligence and Machine Learning
+Second Year Student of B.TECH Artificial Intelligence and Data Science in Anna University Regional Campus,Coimbatore.
+Interested in Artificial Intelligence and Machine Learning.
 Goal: Become an AI Engineer and work in Japan

 ---